andyw-lala/Tek7904ALedGraticule/README.md

 This design replaces the existing incandescent graticule intensity control with a variable current source, all the existing controls are honoured, including intensity, gate and manual modes.

+# Licence
+All work here is covered by the MIT Licence, which is simple and permissive.

 TODO:
 * eagle files
 * BOM